Alex3434/wmi-static-spoofer/README.md

 ## Supported/Testing

 Only tested on Windows 10 16299.125<br>
-For testing add: **disk.EnableUUID="true"** to your VMware .vmx file to enable serialnumbers for your HDD
+For testing add: **disk.EnableUUID="true"** to your VMware .vmx file to enable serialnumbers